-Please provide a brief summary (preferably no more than 2 or 3 paragraphs) of the proposed new regulation, proposed amendments to the existing regulation, or the regulation proposed to be repealed.
+Please provide a brief summary of the proposed new regulation, proposed amendments to the existing regulation, or the regulation proposed to be repealed.
 Alert the reader to all substantive matters or changes.
 If applicable, generally describe the existing regulation.

 The Administrative Regulation for the Virginia Occupational Safety and Health (VOSH) Program is the promulgated rules and procedures under which the Commonwealth carries out its obligations, as prescribed by Title 40.1 of the Code of Virginia and the Virginia State Plan for Occupational Safety and Health, as approved by the U.S. Department of Labor.